 The most noticable improvement when comparing the new M6 with the G1X was establishing a fine focus for close-up work.
 Sometimes I found it hard to lock on to the subject with the G1X and the electronic manual focus wasn’t easy to use.
 In contrast, the M6 auto-focus very responsive and quick to find focus.
 The manual focus was also easier to use with a fully manual twist action on the front of the lens.

-In terms of quality, all the technical reviews I have read give higher scores to the M6 than the G1X mkii (1), and my perception on first use was sharper and bright results from the M6, although this could easily be attributed to a new camera halo effect!
+In terms of quality, all the technical reviews I have read give higher scores to the M6 than the G1X mkii (1), and my perception on first use was sharper and brighter results from the M6, although this could easily be attributed to a new camera halo effect!

 Overall, I am happy the Canon M6 will at least match G1X mkii that I have enjoyed using and provide the additional advantage of interchangeable lenses.